AmethystDev2713/Lets-Make-A-CPU/README.md

 In the examples above, you can see that only the specific binary combination to activate an instruction is inputted, only that instruction processor (the group of logic gates that do the instruction you want) will turn on, and it will lock the others to prevent them from accidentally turning on, until that instruction processor is done processing.
 For demonstration purposes, each "programmed" instruction with logic gates will turn on an LED to indicate that they are active and lock the other one.
 In a real CPU, in the place of the LEDs would be more logic gates to do whatever the designer wants the CPU to do.

 2. Set up (a lot) of logic gates to do what I want the CPU to do, whether it's a register, ALU, output functions, etc.
 3. Test the CPU.
-Just like programming in a language like C++ (my personal favorite), you have to test your code for bugs.
+Just like programming in a language like C, you have to test your code for bugs.
 Similarly, you have to test your logic circuit (set of logic gates which work together as a unit to perform a task) to make sure it's working the way it should be.

 You can think of the process as this: Plan (this is what section 4 was about), Build, and Test, just as if you were building a robot, RC Car/Airplane, making a Lego set from your imagination, etc.